CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 Severely Worn-Out Brake Pads: The Usual Suspect

 If that warning sound was missed or ignored, the pad material can wear away completely.
-The grinding you hear is often the sound of the metal backing plate of the brake pad rubbing directly against the metal brake rotor.
+The grinding you hear is often the metal backing plate of the brake pad rubbing directly against the metal rotor.
 This metal-on-metal contact is highly damaging and severely compromises your ability to stop.
+(Wondering how you got here so fast?
+See how long brake pads actually last and what wears them out.)

 Damaged or Worn-Out Brake Rotors (Discs)